Will Self: Early life

-Self was born in London and brought up in north London, between the suburbs of East Finchley and Hampstead Garden Suburb.
+Self was born in Charing Cross Hospital and brought up in north London, between the suburbs of East Finchley and Hampstead Garden Suburb.
 His parents were Peter John Otter Self, Professor of Public Administration at the London School of Economics, and Elaine Rosenbloom, from Queens, New York, who worked as a publisher's assistant.
 His paternal grandfather was Sir Albert Henry Self.
 Self spent a year living in Ithaca in upstate New York.